syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/cell.md

 ## Grid lines

-The [GridLines](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_GridLines) in a grid are used to separate the cells with horizontal and vertical lines for better readability.
-You can enable the grid lines by setting the `GridLines` property to one of the following values:
+The [gridLines](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_GridLines) in a grid are used to separate the cells with horizontal and vertical lines for better readability.
+You can enable the grid lines by setting the `gridLines` property to one of the following values:

 | Modes      | Actions                                               |
 | ---------- | ----------------------------------------------------- |